AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 3. Efficiency
 4. ScaleAbility
 5. Diversity of database types
-6. data mining and society
+6. Data mining and society

 ### 1. Mining methodology:
 **it may include the following points:**